How to invest in Diamonds & Fine Jewellery – what you should know in 2020

 Some brand names to look out for include Boucheron, Van Cleef and Arples, Harry Winston, and Chale.
 However, older styles of jewellery are often extremely hard to come by, due to major names buying up their old stock to retain value.
 Companies, such as Cartier, pride themselves on the fact that their items have never gone on auction for less than original price, a fact which can help drive up the value of jewellery that has been in your possession for a long time.

 Each of these four factors will make a piece of jewellery valuable on its own, but if your asset has a combination of two or more of these, that’s when you could have a significantly valuable piece on your hands.
-A fully certified piece with high quality gemstones and materials, made by one of the world’s premier jewellery manufacturers could be worth a great deal indeed.
+A fully certified piece with high-quality gemstones and materials, made by one of the world’s premier jewellery manufacturers could be worth a great deal indeed.

-To learn more about our loans on diamonds and luxury jewellery you can visit our diamonds or fine jewelry dedicated webpages.
 We offer loans against the following types of diamonds: 2 carat, baguette cut, blue diamonds, cushion cut, emerald cut, fancy color, marquise cut, old cut, oval cut, pear cut, pink, princess cut, and GIA certified diamonds.
 Similarly, some of the many loans we offer are against various types of fine jewellery: diamond earrings, diamond necklaces, diamond rings, and fine brands of diamond jewelery such as Graff, Van Cleef & Arpels, Bulgari, Harry Winston , Tiffany and Cartier to name just a few.